Skip to main content

 Centering Fathers: A Community Approach to Fatherhood

-A group of Minnesota fathers comes together to share powerful insights gained from the BECC’s Centering Fathers Talking Sessions.
-They explored topics such as historical trauma, Adverse Childhood Experiences (ACEs), and more, building the skills to support their families with empathy, respect, and understanding.
+Minnesota fathers share the powerful insights gained from BECC’s Centering Fathers Talking Sessions, where they built the skills to support their families with empathy, respect, and understanding.

 The Bond: Our Babies, Our Voices Podcast